ros-industrial-consortium/roadmapping/RoadmappingDocument.md

 Finally, additional development and testing is needed for a reliable workspace modeling tool.

 ### 5.6 Work Object Pose Estimation
+The goal of the pose estimation problem is to locate the workpiece in the frame of reference of the robot for manipulation.
+Traditionally, this problem is solved via fixturing, but this solution negates the advantages of a programmable robot.
+2D vision systems have become commonplace over the two decades.
+Under controlled situations, 2D vision can accurately locate uncertain objects.
+Typically, lighting and the geometric structure of the problem must be managed; clutter and low-contrast situations are challenging.
+3D imaging methods overcome some of these issues by enabling the use of shape to identify and locate objects.
+However, the methods to effectively utilize both 2D and 3D imaging to improve pose estimation are still nascent.

+#### Alternatives
+There are two primary perception libraries used by the ROS community: [OpenCV](http://opencv.org) for 2D and [PCL](http://pointclouds.org) for 3D.
+Both have become powerful, fast, and flexible tools for sensor processing.
+For example, OpenCV provides many [template matching](http://docs.opencv.org/doc/tutorials/imgproc/histograms/template_matching/template_matching.html) approaches.
+And, PCL has group of [object recognition tools](http://docs.pointclouds.org/trunk/group__recognition.html).
+In addition there are several commercial packages that could be integrated within a ROS-Industrial application; the most prominent being [MVTec Halcon](http://www.halcon.com)

+#### Gaps
+Object pose estimation, especially in cluttered, poorly lit, or occluded applications requires significant engineering and present uncertain outcomes.
+Although these are difficult research problems, many libraries and algorithms are being developed.
+Unlike many other technology areas, the ROS-Industrial community is not unique in their requirements here, and can therefore leverage much of the broader community's work.
+A significant gap exists however in understanding the performance of these various algorithms in different applications.
+One could envision a comprehensive evaluation of current state-of-the-art algorithms on a set of common industrial problems in pose estimation.

+### 5.7 Support Services
+The support services cover an important class of non-technical activities that will foster the growth and application of ROS-Industrial.
+These topics are essentially all gaps or opportunities in the community and include:

+* Better Code Quality Metrics
+* Windows Support
+* Training and Tutorials
+* Developer Support Such as Templates
+* Ongoing Roadmapping Such as This Effort

 ### 6. Recommendations and Priorities